Leslie Gesneria

 Leslie Gesneria is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer David Michelinie and artist Ron Lim, the character first appeared in Venom: Lethal Protector #4 (March 1993).
 Gesneria serves as the host to Agony, one of the six symbiote spawns of Venom.
-Her symbiote is predominantly purple.
 She mainly appeared in the Spider-Man comic books.

 Publication history

 Agony first appeared in Venom: Lethal Protector #4 (March 1993).

 Fictional character biography

-Leslie Gesneria was a mercenary who worked for the sinister "Life Foundation" corporation, who was preparing for the M.A.D. nuclear fallout of the Cold War and sought to provide a comfortable underground life for their wealthy clients after the impending nuclear holocaust.
-The Life Foundation was experimenting with the Venom symbiote in the hopes of developing superhuman peacekeepers to watch over their imagined fallout shelter utopia.
-Leslie was one of two women who were chosen as hosts for Venom's forcibly-extracted symbiote spawn.
-She is defeated by Venom and Spider-Man in the storyline Venom: Lethal Protector.
-Her symbiote is artificially aged to dust and her body is presumed destroyed in a massive explosion that destroys the Life Foundation's main headquarters.
+Leslie Gesneria is a mercenary working for the Life Foundation, who was preparing for the M.A.D. nuclear fallout of the Cold War and sought to provide a comfortable underground life for their clients after the nuclear holocaust.
+Gesneria is one of two women who are chosen as hosts for Venom's symbiote spawn.
+In the series Venom: Lethal Protector, Gesneria and her symbiote are apparently killed.

-The symbiote was revealed to have survived in the mini-series Venom: Separation Anxiety.
-Leslie mentions that she had wanted to be a hero, but like the other hosts of Life Foundation symbiotes was having trouble in controlling her symbiote.
+The symbiote is revealed to have survived in the mini-series Venom: Separation Anxiety.
+Gesneria mentions that she had wanted to be a hero, but like the other hosts of Life Foundation symbiotes, struggled to control her symbiote.
 This lack of control over the alien bonded to her kept resulting in violence.
-Leslie and the others break Eddie Brock, Venom's secret identity, out of prison and kidnap him in order to make him teach them how to control their symbiotes.
-Leslie shows remorse and regret for her actions, just before she is murdered by her "sister" Scream, using a sonic knife.
+Gesneria and the others break Eddie Brock, Venom's secret identity, out of prison and kidnap him in order to make him teach them how to control their symbiotes.
+Gesneria shows remorse and regret for her actions, just before she is murdered by Scream.

-After Leslie is killed, what is left of her symbiote merges with its siblings (except Carnage and Scream) and bonds with a man named Scott Washington to form a new antihero called Hybrid.

-After Hybrid was killed by Eddie Brock, the symbiotes were split back into four separate beings.
-In Carnage USA the symbiotes was officially called Agony and given to a soldier named James Murphy.